-- stations that are accessible to people with disabilities, are less mobile, parents/carers with prams, and customers with luggage - modern buildings and facilities for all modes that meet the needs of a growing population - modern interchanges that support an integrated network and allow seamless transfers between transport modes for all customers - safety improvements including extra lighting, help points, fences and security measures for car parks and interchanges, including stations, bus stops and wharves.
+- stations that are accessible to people with disabilities, are less mobile and parents/carers with prams and customers with luggage - modern buildings and facilities that meet the needs of a growing population - modern interchanges that support an integrated network and allow seamless transfers for all customers - safety improvements including extra lighting, lift alarm, fences and security measures at stations.

-Niagara Park Station has been identified for an accessibility upgrade as it does not currently meet key requirements of the Disability Standards for Accessible Public Transport (DSAPT) or the Commonwealth Disability Discrimination Act 1992 (DDA).
-The proposed upgrade would provide:
+East Hills Station has been identified for an accessibility upgrade as it does not currently meet key requirements of the Disability Standards for Accessible Public Transport (DSAPT) or the Commonwealth Disability Discrimination Act 1992 (DDA).
+The proposed upgrade work would: